 Prior to attending law school, I spent nearly a decade in the financial services industry.
 I am a native Oregonian, and I received my undergraduate degree in French from Portland State University.
 I attended law school at Boston College, where I earned my Juris Doctor.
 In order to fully serve my clients, I returned to school at the University of Washington School of Law, where I received my Master of Laws (LL.M.), a graduate law degree with a focus on taxation, held only by a very small percentage of lawyers nationwide.
 I am a member and active participant with several professional organizations which provide on-going training and education, as well as collaboration with other experts.
 These include:

 I previously served on the Boards of Housecall Providers as well as Women in Insurance and Financial Services.
 I live in West Linn with my husband Albert and our daughter, Natalie, who keeps us both on our toes.
 When not working with Natalie on her homeschool or violin lessons, we are frequently found hitting balls on the driving range at Willamette Valley Country Club.
-I also recently returned to the study of piano after a two decade hiatus, and am enjoying discovering my music again.
+I also recently returned to the study of piano after a two-decade hiatus, and am enjoying discovering my music again.
 In the winter, my family spends several evenings per month cheering on the Portland Winterhawks hockey club.
 As Natalie says, “Go Hawks Go!”